Naresh617/Naresh617/README.md

 ### Hey, I'm N Naresh Reddy 👋

-I am a software engineer with a passion for the Java ecosystem, Spring, REST APIs, and, of course, security. helping the Java community 😀.
+I am a software engineer with a passion for the Java ecosystem, Spring, REST APIs, and of course, security. helping the Java community 😀.

 ## Technologies